John Imrie, Joseph Larmarange, Joanna Orne-Gliemann,Collins Iwuji, France Lert for the ANRS 12249 TasP Study Group.

-- Social and Behavioural consequences of UTT: What are the long-term social and behavioural consequences of large numbers of people knowing their HIV-status and starting treatment early?
-Will impacts on sexual behaviour, disclosure and stigma necessarily be positive, now and in the long term?
+- Social and behavioural consequences of large numbers of people knowing their HIV-status and potentially beginning treatment early.
+Will the impacts on sexual behaviour, disclosure and stigma all be positive?
+Harmful?